-The Company continues with its exploration plans to leverage both the brownfields and greenfields potential at Douay.
-A thorough review and analysis of all existing geological, geochemical and geophysical data is continuing, which combined with generation of new data from re-logging, as well as from the winter 2018 drilling programs, has been used to produce a comprehensive exploration strategy and diamond drilling plan through to mid 2019.
-The Company's 2019 drilling program was completed between March 25 and April 26, 2019 with 6,045 metres drilled in 15 holes.
+The Company continues to leverage both the brownfields and greenfields potential at Douay in all of its exploration programs.
+Thorough review and analysis of all existing geological, geochemical and geophysical data is continuing, which combined with generation of new data from re-logging, as well as from the winter 2019 drilling and geophysical programs, are being used to update a comprehensive exploration strategy and diamond drilling plan through to late 2019.
+The Company's winter 2019 drilling and geophysical programs were completed between March 25 and April 26, 2019.